That’s why the title of this piece is so ridiculous.

 I want to introduce an investment vehicle to you – a REIT.
 This is a Real Estate Investment Trust.

-These are actively traded funds on stock markets which contain a portfolio of different property groupings.
+These are actively traded funds on stock markets that contain a portfolio of different property groupings.
 Let’s unpack a very well known REIT, Land Securities Group PLC, to see what is in it.

 How can my pocket benefit?